 When it became clear that the LA was failing to properly assess Lynn’s needs, create a care plan or carry out a financial assessment, we challenged this on behalf of her Deputy.
 We obtained emergency funding from Social Services while they continued with their assessment and care planning process.
 We asked them to trigger a new NHS CHC assessment via their complex care team, pending the appeal resolution.

-Social Services suggested that the weekly cost of care was too high, and that Lynn would need to sell her home to move into residential care.
+Social Services suggested that the weekly cost of care was too high, and that Lynn would need to sell her home in North West England to move into residential care.
 We represented Lynn at the local resolution meeting for her appeal and successfully presented needs-based arguments as to why Lynn must continue to be cared for at home.

 Lynn’s appeal and her new NHS CHC assessment was successful.
 Her £3,000 per week care at home funding was reinstated.
 The Clinical Commissioning Group accepted that Lynn would be more appropriately cared for in her own home.
 Her successful appeal secured a positive outcome for the backdated period, resulting in a large arrears payment of £156,000 to Lynn via her Deputy.